-The mechanisms that connect sleep apnea with the above disorders are many and complex, and should be spoken with a trained medical professional.
+The mechanisms that connect sleep apnea with the above disorders are many and complex and should be discussed with a trained medical professional.

 Well, maybe not.
 Emergent research has suggested a relationship between the so-called “primary snoring” discussed previously and a thickening of the arterial walls in the carotid arteries.